 System for Award Management

-The General Services Administration’s System for Award Management (SAM) that consolidates numerous databases used to track pre- and post award information about entities that receive federal funding.
-Systems migrated into SAM include the Excluded Parties Listing System and the Central Contract Registry.
+The System for Award Management (SAM) is maintained by the General Service Administration and is the official U.S. government system that consolidates the capabilities of the Central Contractor Registration, Excluded Parties List System, and other government systems.
 SAM is the primary vendor database for the U.S. federal government.
+The system consolidates numerous databases used to track pre- and post-award information about entities that receive federal funding.
 SAM is used to validate applicant information and electronically share secure and encrypted data with federal agencies’ finance offices to facilitate paperless payments through electronic funds transfer (EFT).
 Other systems, including the Catalog of Federal Domestic Assistance, will be migrated into SAM in future deployments.

 Grant forms are posted on various Grants.gov, Department of Commerce, and Office of Management and Budget websites.